Home page > Tephra

 Intense volcanic activity in the Transmexican Volcanic Belt (TMVB), which stretches across central México, has occurred since the Oligocene (see map of Mexico).
 Volcanic activity continues through to the present day (e.g. Popocatépetl since 1994) representing a major potential hazard.
 Tephra falls from eruptions over the historical period (since 1521 AD) are reported to have effected large areas, some several hundred kilometres from the source volcano, e.g. Volcán de Colima (Martin del Pozzo et al., 1995).
 Volcanic activity in central Mexico is associated with the subduction of the Cocos and Rivera Plates beneath the North American plate.
 Although the volcanic activity in central Mexico forms an arcuate distribution, it is not parallel to the subduction, especially the part of the TMVB which lies about 19° north.
 The reasons for this are not entirely clear.

 Present day volcanic activity can be roughly devided between large stratovolcanoes and smaller scale volcanoes such as cinder cones, maars, sheild volcanoes and lava flows.
 From a tephrochronological point of view tephra produced from stratovolcanoes and cinder cones are the most important features.
 The map of Mexico shows the location of the main stratovolcanoes in central Mexico and the areas with monogenetic cinder cone activity.
 The major stratovolcanoes in central Mexico include Nevado de Colima (4,240 metres), Volcán de Colima (3,820 metres), Nevado de Toluca (4,575 metres), Iztaccihuatl (5230 metres), Popocatépetl (5,465 metres), La Malinche and Pico de Orizabo (5,610 metres).
-The Michoacán-Guanajuato Volcanic Field (MGVF) is dominated by extremely dense volcanic activity in the form of cinder cones and shield volcanoes, with over 900 cinder cones found in an area of 40,000 km² (Hasenaka and Carmichael, 1985; see map).
+For example, Volcán de Colimat is not only the most active volcano in Mexico, but also in North America (Bretón González et al., 2002; Luhr et al., 2010).
+The Michoacán-Guanajuato Volcanic Field (MGVF) is dominated by extremely dense volcanic activity in the form of cinder cones and shield volcanoes, with over 900 cinder cones found in an area of 40,000 km2 (Hasenaka and Carmichael, 1985; see map).
 The two youngest cinder cones are Jorullo (AD 1759-1774) and Parícutin (AD 1943-1952).
 The Chichinautzin monogenetic field (see map) is another area of dense monogenetic activity with about 50 cinder cones produced in the last 50,000 years.

 Baillie, M.L., and Munro, M.A.R.
 (1988) Irish tree rings; Santorini and volcanic dust veils.
 Nature, 332, 344-346.